KingYes/wordpress-aryo-device-widget/readme.txt

 <strong>Please Note:</strong> This plugin is only for [Pojo Framework](http://pojo.me/?utm_source=wp-repo&utm_medium=link&utm_campaign=device-widget) users - Pojo is a premium themes.

-If you have a responsive website, Aryo Device Widget plugin is created especially for you.
+If you have a responsive website, Pojo Device Widget plugin is created especially for you.
 If you wanted to display a widget for: Desktop, tablet or mobile device (Phone), you can do it easily and simply using the selection box at the bottom of each widget.
-ARYO Device Widget plugin will save you time encode and write code, and leave you with a clean Sidebar area.
+Pojo Device Widget plugin will save you time encode and write code, and leave you with a clean Sidebar area.
 The plugin only adds CSS settings by Media Query screen:

 * __Desktop__ - 980px and up
 * __Tablet__ - 979px to 768px